 Richard Karn – Co-opted Governor (Chair of Governors)

-In my spare time I enjoy spending time with my son and I play the organ at local churches in Ticehurst and Ewhurst.
-I am actively involved in the campaign to bring a swimming pool to Heathfield.
-I am the link governor for Media and also Chair of the Governing Body.
+In my spare time I enjoy gardening and I play the organ at local churches in Ticehurst and Ewhurst.
+I am actively involved in the Heathfield Partnership Trust Limited as a director – which is a charitable trust focussed on improving the community for residents and businesses.